 Why Grip Strength Matters

 If your grip fails before your back and legs do, you're leaving weight on the bar.
-A strong grip lets your bigger muscles do their job fully.
-Many lifters add 23kg (50lb) to their deadlift just by improving grip.
+A stronger grip lets your bigger muscles do their job fully.

 Better Pull-Up Performance